radsystems-app/Radsystems-Studio-Docs/security/records-timestamps.md

 title: Records TimeStamps
 description: Setup timestamp of your data
 published: true
-date: 2021-07-29T00:51:29.641Z
+date: 2021-07-29T04:03:16.392Z
 tags: record, timestamp
 editor: markdown
 dateCreated: 2021-07-29T00:49:59.114Z
 ---

 # Records Timestamp
-Set the dates when record is created or updated.
+Set the dates when the record is created or updated.

-These fields will be created if they are not yet exist.
+These fields will be created if they do not yet exist.
 Fields:
 - date_created
 - date_update